gokhalechaitanya/gokhalechaitanya.github.io/XV.md

 comments: true
 ---

-This piece was written in the year 2003 more out of self-interest rather than an exposition in writing.
+This piece was written in the year 2003, more out of self-interest rather than an exposition in writing.
+Enjoy the hike!

 Why does man climb mountains?
 There are a number of reasons and urges but it is not possible to comprehend all of them; the intensity of challenge, the excitement or love of adventure is the usual answer; or is it the urge to break free from the limits and disciplines of organized society?
 Realization of the Supreme Power, being close to Nature or the companionship and enduring friendships which the mountains offer?